iluvjava/Maths/Notebook 2.0 markdown/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subdifferentials Subgradient Computations.md

 > $$

 **Proofs**

 The direction $\supseteq$ is direct using the secant line inequality, the other $\subseteq$ is the hard direction.
-For this proof we also require: [Normal Cone Addition](../CVX%20Analysis/Normal%20Cone%20Addition.md) for assistance.
+One of the proofs requires: [Normal Cone Addition](../CVX%20Analysis/Normal%20Cone%20Addition.md) for assistance.
+Additionally, when $\text{ri.dom}(f_1) \cap \text{ri.dom}(f_2)= \emptyset$, we will have $\supseteq$ instead of equality.
+For a full coverage of the matter, please see [Subgradient Sum Rule](../Subgradient%20Sum%20Rule.md) for more information.

 **Source**:

 A website for lecture notes, see [here](https://maunamn.wordpress.com/8-the-subdifferential-sum-rule/) for more.
+For a norma general and direct coverage of the theorem, see Rockafellar's convex book theorem 23.8.

 ---